-SBI Loan Re-Payment or Pre-payment using Internet Banking through NEFT transfer
+SBI Loan Re-Payment or Pre-payment using SBI Internet Banking through NEFT transfer

-Suppose you are somewhere outside of your hometown or else just don’t want to go to the branch every time to pay your EMI; if you have missed it or you want to pre-pay some amount.
+Imagine a situation when you are somewhere outside of your hometown.
+Or Else you are busy somewhere at someplace due to work, for which you aren’t able to go to the branch every time to pay your EMI; in case if you have missed it or you want to pre-pay some amount.

-There’s a method other than auto debit from salary or manual payment, which can be just carried out with ease with Internet Banking.
+There’s a method other than auto debit from salary or manual payment, which can be just carried out with ease with SBI’s Internet Banking Facility: OnlineSBI.com.

 The method is pre-paying the loan by adding your LOAN account as third-party account and then doing a normal NEFT transfer.